Maryland Name Change: A Complete How-To Guide

 3. Take a portion of your spouse's last name

-Extracting part of your spouse's last name won't work.
-For instance, if they're Mr. John Murry-McMichael, you can't become Mrs. Murry, Mrs. McMichael, or Mrs. Hael.
+Plucking part of your spouse's last name will not work through marriage.
+For instance, if they are Hayden Murry-McMichael, you cannot become Mrs. Murry, McMichael, or Hael, etc.

 4. Create a brand new last name